sagivba/sagiv-barhoom.me/_posts/2026-04-06-comments_vs_annotations_oracle.md

   );
 ```

-Here this is no longer just free text for a human reader.
+Here, this is no longer just free text for a human reader.
 This is metadata with a name and a value.

 An annotation can also describe business context, including the relationship between tables, for example that one table is the master of another, or that a table belongs to a certain business domain.
 Still, it is better to treat this as metadata and not as a replacement for foreign keys, constraints, or the data model itself.